Bits & Bots

 Free admission

-For showtimes, refer to Cinema Schedule
+For showtimes, refer to the cinema schedule.

 October, 1957.
 Nine-year-old Hogarth Hughes (Eli Marienthal) lives in Rockwell, Maine with his mother Annie (Jennifer Aniston).
 Hearing stories of a UFO that crashed into the sea, Hogarth finds a massive, metal-eating robot (Vin Diesel) with an insatiable curiosity and equally insatiable appetite.
 But the alien's presence unleashes a wave of Cold War paranoia that threatens to engulf Rockwell unless Hogarth and his 50-foot friend can stop it.